rocket-pool/docs.rocketpool.net/docs/guides/node/local/prepare-pc.md

 For `arm64` systems, the Smartnode installer only natively supports Debian and Debian-based distros such as Ubuntu.
 For other distros, manual steps will be required during installation.

-### Hardware Requirements

-The hardware requirements for a node depend largely on which Execution and Consensus clients you decide to run.
-As shown in [the hardware guide](./hardware), there is a wide range of possible configurations that work well.
-However, for the sake of completeness, we have assembled the following hardware profiles:

-#### Low-Power Full Node

-- CPU: Quad-core 1.6+ GHz
-- RAM: 8 GB DDR4 2400 MHz
-- SSD: 2 TB, 15k Read IOPS, 5k Write IOPS\*
-- Network: 10+ Mbps, 1.5+ TB monthly data cap
-- Execution Client: Geth (in low-cache mode)
-- Consensus Client: Nimbus

-#### Typical Full Node

-- CPU: Quad-core, 2.6+ GHz
-- RAM: 16 GB DDR4 3200 MHz
-- SSD: 2 TB, 15k Read IOPS, 5k Write IOPS\*
-- Network: 25+ Mbps, 1.5+ TB monthly data cap
-- Execution Client: Any
-- Consensus Client: Any

-_\* If you are unsure if your disk meets these performance requirements, `fio` is a good way to test them.
-See [here](https://arstech.net/how-to-measure-disk-performance-iops-with-fio-in-linux/) for Linux instructions, and [here](https://www.nivas.hr/blog/2017/09/19/measuring-disk-io-performance-macos/) for MacOS instructions._

 ## Installing the Operating System

 If you're using macOS, it's highly likely that you already have the Operating System installed and can skip this step.